Summary: A happy-go-lucky woman with political roots and a near-genius brain joins OST.

 Later that night, after Maria returned home again, she received a rather interesting phone call.
 It was from Tom Gage again.
-“Good evening Miss Dietrich, I’m sorry to bother you again.”
+“Good evening Miss Sieber, I’m sorry to bother you again.”

 Maria put her glass of orange juice aside and swallowed heavily, shaking her head.
 “No, not at all.
-I’m not in trouble again though, am I?” she asked innocently.
+I’m not in trouble again though, am I?” she asked.